 Many firms send out numerous client alerts to keep their clients and contacts informed of changes in the law or other news items.
 Client alerts can provide useful information to clients, but they can also be irrelevant and dull.
 Some law firms view the effort of ‘getting into the client’s mail box’ as enough to satisfy the relationship effort – “they know we are thinking of them as we have just sent them a generic email”.

 If we were to reflect back to what creates long term value, our first driver was relationships.
 Sending an email alert does nothing to help your relationship with your client.
 Back in 2015 when changes were made to carried interest, the partners at the firm I was working with wished to send out a client alert informing their clients of the changes made to carry.
 However, unlike the hundreds, if not thousands, of client alerts that had been sent out by this firm, I succeeded in persuading the partners to take a more strategic approach.
 This time, we gave enough information to tickle some interest, and sent the alert to both clients and prospects.
-Unlike any previous client alert we adopted the classic sales pitch doctrine of ABC (Always Be Closing).
+Unlike any previous client alert we ended on a sales pitch - classic ABC (Always Be Closing).

 Creating long term value draws on the various interactions of relationships, markets and marketing to work together.
 Managing how you promote your business, and navigating your efforts to ‘sell’ over the long term, all the while adding value to your client’s business, and of course your own, requires planning and a commitment that remains systematic, relevant and which can never be put on hold to attend to ‘more pressing matters’.
 Creating long term value is not something you do intermittently, it is something you do consistently.

 Opportunities are up for grabs and many are being overlooked.
 So, what are you waiting for?
 Allow Autem to be your growth accelerator.